-/18th April 2016, RENEWABLE MARKET WATCHTM/ According to CEE & SEE Countries Wind Power Market Outlook 2016 – 2025, the electric power sector in Europe and CEE & SEE countries particularly is currently facing different changes and evolution mainly in response to the three European Union (EU) energy-related challenges – environmental sustainability, security of supply, and competitiveness – within a context of growing electricity demand.
-These issues may also represent drivers for the further development of wind energy market in this region.
+/18th April 2016, RENEWABLE MARKET WATCHTM/ According to CEE & SEE Countries Wind Power Market Outlook 2016 – 2025, the electric power sector in Europe and CEE & SEE countries particularly is currently facing different changes and evolution mainly in response to the three European Union (EU) energy-related challenges – environmental sustainability, the security of supply, and competitiveness – within a context of growing electricity demand.
+These issues may also represent drivers for the further development of the wind energy market in this region.
 In fact, many of the CEE & SEE countries have already recorded a gradual upward trend in commercial deployment of wind power plants.
-Several countries from the region have cumulative installed wind power capacity of more than 1 GW.
+Several countries from the region have a cumulative installed wind power capacity of more than 1 GW.

-"Several countries from the region have cumulative installed wind power capacity of more than 1 GW.
+"Several countries from the region have a cumulative installed wind power capacity of more than 1 GW.
 The 2015 manufacturers market in CEE and SEE region continued to be dominated by Vestas, GE and Siemens."

-One of the important reasons for the modest contribution of the wind farms on the CEE & SEE countries territory in the period 2000 – 2007 towards the total renewable energy production in the countries was the significantly large investment in the equipment necessary for their construction and the resulting substantially long payback period.
-Another reason was lack of feed-in tariffs and adequate RES legislation.
+One of the important reasons for the modest contribution of the wind farms on the CEE & SEE countries territory in the period 2000 – 2007 towards the total renewable energy production in the countries were the significantly large investment in the equipment necessary for their construction the resulting substantially long payback period.
+Another reason was the lack of feed-in tariffs and adequate RES legislation.
 Since the improvement of legislation in many countries wind power markets in CEE & SEE scored significant growth between 2008 and 2015, with growth projected to continue by 2025.

 "Top 3 countries by installed wind capacity are Poland, Turkey and Romania"